custom-components/pyscript/docs/reference.rst

 Pyscript can be configured using the UI, or via yaml.
 To use the UI, go to the Configuration -> Integrations page and selection "+" to add ``Pyscript Python scripting``.
-After that, you can change the settings anytime by selecting Options under Pyscript in the Configuration page.
+After that, you can change the settings anytime by selecting "Options" under Pyscript in the Configuration page.
+You will need to select "reload" under Pyscript, or call the ``pyscript.reload`` service for the new settings to take effect.

 Alternatively, for yaml configuration, add ``pyscript:`` to ``<config>/configuration.yaml``.
 You can't mix these two methods - your initial choice determines how you should update